slatedocs/slate/source/includes/v4/_events.md

 - by_proposal_category_ids (Array of proposal category ids), filter by proposal category, see proposal categories section
 - by_language_ids (Array of language ids), filter by language, see languages section
 - by_categories (Array of category names), filter by categories, see categories section
-- by_online_bookable (Boolean), set to true to get only the online bookable events

 ### Available parameters: